rreece/rreece.github.io/outline-of-philosophy/invitation.md

 Philosophy of science asks:

 -   What is science?
--   Do the diverse inquiries called science have an underlying, universal, scientific method, and if so, what is it?
+-   Do the diverse inquiries called "science" have an underlying, universal, scientific method, and if so, what is it?
 -   How can we tell science from not science, and what is pseudoscience?
--   Is science a way of producing knowledge, and if so, are there other ways of knowing?
+-   Is science a way of producing knowledge?
+    And if so, are there other ways of knowing?
--   What should we say of the products of science, and in particular, does science make any progress at revealing or approximating truth?
+-   What should we say of the products of science?
+    In particular, does science make any progress at revealing or approximating truth?
--   Where has science taken us and where is it going?
+-   Where has science taken us, and where is it going?

 In our modern information age, the evident power of science to elevate our awareness and bring us new